Arundo donax

 Soil Type: Most soils.

-Trivia: is an aggressive grass.
+Trivia: It is an aggressive grass.

 Economic, Environmental Importance: Has potential as a biofuel.
 Culms are used for many of the same purposes as bamboo.
 Palatable to livestock and wildlife and provides nesting habitat and cover for wildlife.
 Reeds for woodwind instruments are made from dried Arundo culms.